-2.1 Maintainer management
+2.1 Maintainer / owner management

-The Maintainer manages, and ensures the operation of, the School
+The Maintainer manages, and ensures the operation of, the School e) with a view to providing a safe, financeable, and prudent management/operation.

-- in accordance with the HE Act. and other relevant laws and regulations, - without infringing the School's autonomy,

-- subject to the regulations and goals set down in the Deed of Foundation, - with professionalism and business/financial rationality, - with a view to providing a safe, financeable, and prudent management/operation.
+- a) in accordance with the HE Act. and other relevant laws and regulations, - b) without infringing the School's autonomy, - c) subject to the regulations and goals set down in the Deed of Foundation, - d) with professionalism and business/financial rationality,